 Need to Budget (YNAB for short) is a viral online budgeting app designed to help you regain control of your finances.
 Introduced by its founder and co-founder Jessie Mecham and his wife Julie, it started humbly when newlyweds Jessie and JulieMecham were looking for a way to manage their finances.
-It’s a web-based app with a simple zero dollar per month or zero dollars per day approach, which means you have to assign every dollar in your account to a budget category.
-It is an easy-to-use, easy – but not too – way to spend and is best combined with its simple but not too complicated “one-click” approach, which means that every dollar in each account is needed to be allocated to each budget.
+It’s a web-based app with a simple zero-dollar-per-month or zero dollars per day approach, which means you have to assign every dollar in your account to a budget category.
+It is an easy-to-use, easy – but not too – way to spend and is best combined with its simple but not too complicated “one-click” approach, which means that every dollar in each account must be allocated to each budget.

 YNAB does not allow you to set a budget for future incoming dollars, so budget only what you have money for.
 One of the most exciting things about budgeting apps like YNAb is that they work much like a real-time financial management system.

 Many budget tools may seem familiar to you, like YNAB, but they will take getting used to.
 It is a great software to track and use, and it is excellent to use.
-Unlike Mint’s budget tools, Y NAB will require some effort, but it’s worth it for the ease of use and simplicity of its interface.
+Unlike Mint’s budget tools, Y NAB will require some effort, but it’s worth it for its interface’s ease of use and simplicity.

 When YNAB 5 is your first introduction to budgeting software, you must know that all budgeted software and budgeting styles differ.
-However, the four rules that make up Y NAB’s methodology make it the best budgeting software application out there.
+However, the four rules that make up YNAB’s methodology make it the best budgeting software application.

 If you haven’t tried a budget app yet, sign up for a trial of YNAB’s free platform and see how big a difference your finances are.
 There is a reason why the zero-sum budgeting approach in Y NAB helps you gain more control over your finances.
 If you stick to the guidelines and best practices and stick to your budget, it can help you manage your money better.